Hadeel-Salah/team-26/To-do.md

 General:
 - [ ] Decide on additional pages
-- [ ] Add meta descriptions
 - [ ] Replace image placeholder on home page (stock image maybe?)

 <br><br><br>

 Future Fixes:
 - [ ] Replace AOS with actual CSS animations
-> (On some page loads, AOS animations get a little funky, likely do to the "scroll" aspect of it)
+> (Because on some page loads, AOS animations get a little funky, likely do to the "scroll" aspect of it)
 - [ ] Likely going to remove/reduce homepage animation(s) for less motion (TBD)
 - [ ] Replace navlink animation maybe
 > Likely change navlink hover to blue